tylerymarkowitz/tylerymarkowitz/README.md

 # Hello, I'm Tyler.

-I'm a student working to obtain my bachelor's in Computer Science and aspire to build a career working with innovative technologies.
-I have a passion for building and learning.
+I'm a software engineer with a passion for building and learning.

 Let's connect on [LinkedIn](https://linkedin.com/in/tylerymarkowitz)!